Khoza-Technology/vi-configuration/README.md

 ## Khoza's Vim Setup

 ### Awesome Vim movements
-D = Delete to the end of the line
+- D = Delete to the end of the line

-dtchar = delete to char
+- dtchar = delete to char

-dd = delete line
+- dd = delete line

-yy = copy line
+- yy = copy line

-V = Visual block by line
+- V = Visual block by line

-tchar = go to character leading up to character
+- tchar = go to character leading up to character

-fchar = go to character
+- fchar = go to character

-dit or cit = delete inside of html tags
+- dit or cit = delete inside of html tags

-t> or t< = go to > or <, very useful for html tags
+- t> or t< = go to > or <, very useful for html tags

-; and , = repeat previous t or f command
+- ; and , = repeat previous t or f command

 ### Awesome Vim Plugins
-NerdTree hit ctrl G and hit ? for documentation
+- *NerdTree* hit ctrl G and hit ? for documentation

-Fugitive Vim, run :Git git-command, to run git commands inside of vim!
+- *Fugitive Vim*, run :Git git-command, to run git commands inside of vim!

-Vim Surround, changes outside surrounding quotes, html tags, etc

-perhaps the most useful plugin
+- *Vim Surround*, changes outside surrounding quotes, html tags, etc perhaps the most useful plugin

-Vim Commentary, use gc in visual mode or gcc in normal mode to

-comment out code!
+- *Vim Commentary*, use gc in visual mode or gcc in normal mode to comment out code!

-Coc Nvim, use Vscode autocompletion!
+- *Coc Nvim*, use Vscode autocompletion!

-Emmet Vim, shorthand html coding, example div>li.list*4+a.list.href.link>p

-then hit ctrl + y and then , Enjoy!
+- *Emmet Vim*, shorthand html coding, example div>li.list*4+a.list.href.link>p then hit ctrl + y and then , Enjoy!

 Other nice plugins are only aesthetic

-Vim Gruvbox, a nice colorscheme
+- *Vim Gruvbox*, a nice colorscheme

-Rainbow Vim, highlight brackets
+- *Rainbow Vim*, highlight brackets

-Lightline Vim, A nice display bar at the bottom of the page
+- *Lightline Vim*, A nice display bar at the bottom of the page

 ### Awesome Vim Plugin Movements and Commands
 #### Vim Surround